AndWalu/dV3wConverter/README.md

  * /G - input file for conversion in GCODE format
  * /PW - input file for printing in 3w format
  * /PG - input file for printing in GCODE format
- * /Y - owerwrite files
+ * /Y - overwrite files

 ## 3w file structure